- Ph.D., Aerospace Engineering, University of California, Los Angeles (UCLA), 2025

 - National Fire Protection Association (NFPA)

-Prior to joining Exponent, Dr. Hayrapetyan was a graduate researcher in the Energy and Propulsion Research Laboratory at UCLA, where he performed experimental studies on acoustically coupled combustion dynamics.
-His research identified transition boundaries in complex flame-acoustic behavior across wide parametric ranges, contributing to improved experimental techniques, custom data acquisition and processing codes, and deeper understanding of instability mechanisms that drive real-world combustion system design.
+Prior to joining Exponent, Dr. Hayrapetyan was a graduate researcher at UCLA's Energy and Propulsion Research Laboratory, where he performed experimental studies on acoustically coupled combustion dynamics.
+His research identified transition boundaries in complex flame-acoustic instabilities across wide parametric ranges, with direct applications to industrial combustion technologies such as boilers, gas turbines, and rocket engines, helping industry partners and researchers advance the understanding and design of robust, efficient combustion systems.